Facial Acupuncture and Massage with Lhamo

 Facial acupuncture therapy was founded by Professor Wang Yongzhou.
 It is based on the connection between the body and the mind and its need for integration.
 It works on the principle that there is a holographic miniaturization system covering the whole human body, so that the whole body is represented on the face.
 Very small needles are used solely on the face of the patient, which is a mirror of the whole being.
 It uses a very interesting and immediate way to assess the changes in the body.
 The theory and techniques of this facial massage comes from facial acupuncture and it is useful for people who are more sensitive and feel uncomfortable with the needles.
 Through massaging the face, neck, head and using acupressure, the whole body is treated and supported.
 Very useful for relaxation, improving sleeping quality, balancing the organs and of course for beauty.
 Both facial acupuncture and massage are very soothing and gentle, one can quickly enter into a space of deep relaxation and calm consciousness.

-This therapy lasts for about 1¼ hours and the cost is Rs.
-2000 for guests, Rs.
-1500 for guests under 30 years old, Rs.
-1000 for Auroville volounteers, and Rs.
-800 for Aurovilians & Auroville New Comers.
+This therapy lasts for about 1 hour; the cost is Rs.
+2000 for guests, we offer a 50 % discount for Auroville volounteers, and a 60 % discount for Aurovilians & Auroville New Comers.
 For more information or to make an appointment (book at least one day in advance), please contact directly Lhamo by phone or Whatsapp (+91 9565524237) or write to firstname.lastname@example.org.
 For more information about activities, therapies and events in Joy Community, you can visit our facebook page.

 By appointment only:

 Phone or Whatsapp (+91 9565524237)